 By default, the conversion algorithm will create a separate row for each line of text that is recognized within a table.
 In certain cases, however, this may not appropriately capture how the data should be converted (for instance, a "cell" within a table that has multiple lines, whereas other columns just have a single line of data).

 In some cases, it may make sense to select a specific column to demarcate the rows based on a specific column table within a table or by using the existing row lines on the page.
 To do so, click on the "Row Settings" button, and make the appropriate selection on the dialogue box.
-Once this dialogue box opens, you first select the table you”™d like to work with (listed vertically from top to bottom, on the active page) then select the scheme you”™d like to use to demarcate the rows for each table, and then click "OK".
+Once this dialogue box opens, you first select the table you'd like to work with (listed vertically from top to bottom, on the active page), then select the scheme you'd like to use to demarcate the rows for each table, and afterwards click "OK".

 This article refers to Able2Extract and Able2Extract Professional.